ethersphere/swarm-guide/contents/usage/act.rst

 access controlled content.

-Whether using access control to disclose content to a single party (by using the ``pk`` strategy) or to multiple parties (using the ``act`` strategy), a third unauthorized party cannot assert the identity of the authorized parties.
+Whether using access control to disclose content to a single party (by using the ``pk`` strategy) or to multiple parties (using the ``act`` strategy), a third unauthorized party cannot find out the identity of the authorized parties.
 The third party can, however, know the number of undisclosed grantees to the content.
 This, however, can be mitigated by adding bogus grantee keys while using the ``act`` strategy